On the boundedness of Dunkl multipliers

 \section{Acknowledgements}

 This work was carried out when ST was visiting Harish-Chandra Research Institute as Infosys Visiting Professor, with SM also visiting during that period.
 Both authors thank HRI for the facilities and warm hospitality.
+The authors also thank the reviewer for her/his thorough review of the manuscript and for providing many helpful comments and suggestions.
 ST was partially supported by INSA, and SM was supported by research fellowship from the Department of Atomic Energy (DAE), Government of India.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}